mydarknessrevealed/mydarknessrevealed.github.io/README.md

 ## Contact

-If you have any questions or comments, please feel free to contact me at [your email address].
+If you have any questions or comments, please feel free to contact me at mydarknessrevealed@gmail.

 Thank you for visiting!